-How Workplace Mental Health First Aid Training Changed My Life (& How It Could Change Your Workplace)
+How Workplace Mental Health First Aid Training Changed My Life

 As it’s Mental Health Awareness Week, we wanted to highlight the role of a Mental Health First Aider!
 The number of people undertaking this training is on the rise, so we thought we’d dive into why we think it’s such an important initiative in the workplace!

 Mental health is a topic that has become more prevalent in our lives, especially over the last couple of years.
 Given that we spend so much of our lives at work, it makes sense that mental health should be a priority here.